ers163718188-ux/Question-asking-app/README.md

 (AFTER EVERY 10 DAYS ALL 30 QUESTIONS WILL BE UPDATED)👍🏻

-# I all learned it from campusx so if you want to learn than check campusx
+# I all learned it from campusx so if you want to learn than check campusx(youtube)

+#THEY HAVE THEIR WEBSITE ALSO:
+(www.CAMPUSX.com)